1 min read

 Waiting Time for Liver Transplant in Turkey

-Patients who use A-Medical’s medical tourism services for liver transplant in Turkey benefit from zero waiting time.
-Unlike the United States or Europe, where patients can wait 3 to 5 years for a deceased donor, liver transplant in Turkey via a living donor can be scheduled within days once medical and legal compatibility is confirmed.
+There is no waiting list for international patients seeking a liver transplant in Turkey.
+Unlike the US or Europe, where patients may wait 3 to 5 years for a deceased donor, Turkey primarily utilizes living donor transplants, allowing surgery to be scheduled immediately once a compatible donor is identified.

 Best Hospitals for Liver Transplant in Turkey